 Additional tests used to confirm the diagnosis include:

-- blood tests to measure kidney function, anemia, and inflammation
+- blood tests to measure kidney function, anemia,

-- ultrasound of the kidneys
+- an ultrasound of the kidneys

-- biopsy to check for cancer cells
+- a biopsy to check for cancer cells

 Treatment varies depending on the severity and location of the

 In some cases, surgery may be required.
 It may be used to: